 The Life Annuity with 36 Months Guaranteed provides you with a monthly pension payment for your life.
-If you die before receiving at least 36 pension payments, the remaining guaranteed monthly payments will be paid to your Beneficiary.
-(See pages 34-35 for information on naming a Beneficiary.)
+If you die before receiving at least

+36 pension payments, the remaining guaranteed monthly payments will be paid to your Beneficiary.
+(See pages 35-37 for information on naming a Beneficiary and see page 48 for the definition of a Beneficiary.)